icfog/icfog.github.io/archive.markdown

 ---
 layout: default
-title: Archive
+title: Post Archive
-permalink: /archive/
+permalink: /post-archive/
 ---

-# All Activity
+# Post Archive

 Welcome to the archive of all blog posts.
 Here you will find a list of all the posts in chronological order.